ZueFe/baseballcz-stats/doc/installation.rst

 ============

 The *baseballcz-statistics* API provides two ways to work with the data.
-First off, you can access remote server and compute statistics without needing to download the CSV data locally.
+First off, you can access a remote server and compute the statistics without needing to download the CSV data locally.
 This will use CSV files from a remote server that are downloaded daily.

 The second option is to download the CSV files locally and work with the data.